ShaunCurtis/Shaun.Blazor.CSS/readme.md

 /* This is the original site.css file that contains the site specific customizations*/
 @import "custom.scss";
 ```
-Save and Web Compiler will compile a new site.css.
+5. Save and Web Compiler will compile a new site.css.
 Watch the status in the bottom left corner of Visual Studio.

-Once saved you should have a *site.css and a *site.min.css* in *wwwroot/css*.
+    You should have a *site.css and a *site.min.css* in *wwwroot/css*.

-Edit *_Host.cshtml*, and remove the reference to *bootstrap.min.css* - all the css is now compiled into *site.css*.
+6. Edit *_Host.cshtml*, and remove the reference to *bootstrap.min.css* - all the css is now compiled into *site.css*.

 ```html
 <head>